theramiyer/blog/content/post/2019/the-other-side-of-the-hyderabad-encounter.md

 ## Indoctrinated

 Given that, the next statement that I got was, 'Well, Ram, this is the problem with you all.
-That boy in Haryana that said that women should not come out of their houses and should handle household chores and know their place, that man in {{< smallcaps "ISIS" >}} in Afghanistan, and you---are no different.
+That boy in Haryana that said that women should not come out of their houses and should handle household chores and know their place, that man in {{< abbr "ISIS" >}} in Afghanistan, and you---are no different.
 You are all indoctrinated.
 You all pick your book of ideas and say it's unquestionable.
 (To one, it's an unwritten societal book; to another, it's a religious book; to you, it's the Constitution.)

 She was partially right.